John Quinn plays 'Lorcan McDonagh' and Fiach Kunz plays 'Lieutenant D’Arcy'in Lance Daly's new feature film "BLACK 47"..

 'Hannah', an aging British soldier and famed tracker of deserters, is sent to stop 'Feeney' before he can further stoke the fires of revolution.
 But 'Hannah' and 'Feeney' are old army comrades with a mutual respect forged by their times fighting together.
 Personal bonds and shifting allegiances cause both men to question their motives, as they are tested to the limit by the hellish landscape of “the great hunger”.

 Australian star Hugo Weaving, who worked with writer PJ Dillon and producer Macdara Kelleher on Irish-Australian co-production Strangerland, stars as 'Hannah'.

 Black ’47 is the feature adaptation of PJ Dillon and Pierce Ryan’s award-winning short An Ranger (pictured), with Eugene O’Brien (Eden, The Flag) drafted in for additional material.
 Macdara Kelleher of Fastnet Film produces, alongside ArtCastle’s Jonathan Loughran and Bernard Michaux for Samsa Films.
 Kelleher has worked on Irish-Luxembourg co-productions before, most notably Mammal and Love Eternal, while Michaux also co-produced the Ireland-Luxembourg co-production The Runway in 2010.
-It has received funding support from Film Fund Luxembourg, Eurimages, and the Irish Film Board.
-Altitude Film Entertainment will handle international sales for the film.
+It received funding support from Film Fund Luxembourg, Eurimages, and the Irish Film Board.